stassa/louise/README.md

     `tiny_kinship.pl`, the experiment file selected in step 2.
 The same experiment file defines a number of other learning targets from a typical kinship relations domain.

-### Dynamic learning and predicate invention

-_NOTE: Since November 2021, the main TPC algorithm implementation in Louise is capable of learning dependent clauses and performing predicate invention.
-Dynamic learning, described in this section, is not strictly needed anymore.
-The new capabilities are not yet fully documented and their implementation is still in active development so for the time being dynamic learning remains the recommended method for predicate invention in Louise, as explained below.
-See also the note in the [Examples invention](#examples-invention) section._

-The predicate `learn/1` implements Louise's default learning setting that learns a program one-clause-at-a-time without memory of what was learned before.
-This is limited in that clauses learned in an earlier step cannot be re-used and so it's not possible to learn programs with mutliple clauses "calling" each other, particularly recursive clauses that must resolve with each other.

-Louise overcomes this limitation with Dynamic learning, a learning setting where programs are learned incrementally: the program learned in each dynamic learning episode is added to the background knowledge for the next episode.
-Dynamic learning also permits predicate invention, by inventing, and then re-using, definitions of new predicates that are necessary for learning but are not in the background knowledge defined by the user.

-The example of learning the `a^nb^n` language in section [Capabilities](#capabilities) is an example of learning with dynamic learning.
-The result is a grammar in Prolog's Definite Clause Grammars formalism (see:
-[DCG]).
-Below, we list the steps to run this example yourself.
-The steps to run this example are similar to the steps to run the `ancestor/2` example, only this time the learning predicate is `learn_dynamic/1`:

- 1. Start the project:

-    In a graphical environment:

-    ```prolog
-    ?- [load_project].
-    ```

-    In a text-based environment:

-    ```prolog
-    ?- [load_headless].
-    ```

- 2. Edit the project's configuration file to select the `anbn.pl` experiment file.

-    ```prolog
-    experiment_file('data/examples/anbn.pl',anbn).
-    ```

- 3. Reload the configuration file to pick up the new experiment file option.

-    ```prolog
-    ?- make.
-    ```

- 4. Perform an initial learning attempt _without_ Dynamic learning:

-    ```prolog
-    ?- learn('S'/2).
-    'S'([a,a,a,b,b,b],[]).
-    'S'([a,a,b,b],[]).
-    'S'(A,B):-'A'(A,C),'B'(C,B).
-    true.
-    ```

-    The elements for the learning problem defined in the `anbn.pl` experiment file only include three example strings in the `a^nb^n` language, and the pre-terminals in the language, `'A' --> [a].` and `'B' --> [b].` as background knowledge (where `'A','B'` are nonterminal symbols and `[a],[b]` are terminals) and the _Chain_ metarule.
-Given this problem definition, Louise can only learn a single new clause of 'S/2' (the starting symbol in the grammar), that only covers its first example, the string 'ab'.

-    The real limit in what can be learned in this case is the single metarule, _Chain_.
-The target theory for a DCG of the `a^nb^n` language includes a clause with three literals:

-    ```prolog
-    'S'(A,B):-'A'(A,C),'B'(C,B).
-    'S'(A,B):-'A'(A,C),'S'(C,D),'B'(D,B).
-    ```

-    However, the _Chain_ metarule only allows clauses with three literals to be learned.
-To construct a complete definition of the target grammar, it is necessary to add a new symbol to the background knowledge by inventing a new predicate, to act as `glue' between clauses of _Chain_.
-We show how to do this in the next step of the experiment.

- 5. Perform a second learning attemt with dynamic lerning:

-    ```prolog
-    ?- learn_dynamic('S'/2).
-    '$1'(A,B):-'S'(A,C),'B'(C,B).
-    'S'(A,B):-'A'(A,C),'$1'(C,B).
-    'S'(A,B):-'A'(A,C),'B'(C,B).
-    true.
-    ```

-    With dynamic learning, Louise can re-use the first clause it learns (the one covering 'ab', listed above) to invented a new nonterminal, `$1/2`, that it can then use to construct the full grammar.

- 6. Note that the grammar learned in the previous step is equivalent to the target theory listed in step 4.
-This can be seen by unfolding the learned grammar to remove the invented predicate.

-    First, set the configuration option `unfold_invented/1` to "true":

-    ```prolog
-    unfold_invented(true).
-    ```

-    Now, repeat the call to dynamic_learning/1 in the previous step:

-    ```prolog
-    ?- learn_dynamic('S'/2).
-    'S'(A,B):-'A'(A,C),'B'(C,B).
-    'S'(A,B):-'A'(A,C),'S'(C,D),'B'(D,B).
-    true.
-    ```

-    Unfolding is automatically applied to the learned hypothesis eliminating the invented predicate.

-### Examples invention

-_NOTE: Since November 2021, the main TPC algorithm implementation in Louise is capable of learning recursive programs from a single example which was the main motivation for examples invention, described in this section.
-Examples invention is therefore not strictly needed anymore.
-The new capabilities are not yet fully documented and their implementation is still under active development so for the time being, examples invention should continue to be used when more examples are needed, as explained below.
-See also the note in section [Dynamic learning and predicate invention](#dynamic-learning-and-predicate-invention)._

-Louise can perform _examples invention_ which is just what it sounds like.
-Examples invention works best when you have relevant background knowledge and metarules but insufficient positive examples to learn a correct hypothesis.
-It works even better when you have at least some negative examples.
-If your background knowledge is irrelevant or you don't have "enough" negative examples (where "enough" depends on the MIL problem) then examples invention can over-generalise and produce spurious results.

-The learning predicate for examples invention in Louise is `learn_with_examples_invention/2`.
-Below is an example showing how to use it, again following the structure of the examples shown previously.

- 1. Start the project:

-    In a graphical environment:

-    ```prolog
-    ?- [load_project].
-    ```

-    In a text-based environment:

-    ```prolog
-    ?- [load_headless].
-    ```

- 2. Edit the project's configuration file to select the `examples_invention.pl` experiment file.

-    ```prolog
-    experiment_file('data/examples/examples_invention.pl',path).
-    ```

- 3. Reload the configuration file to pick up the new experiment file option.

-    ```prolog
-    ?- make.
-    ```

- 4. Try a first learning attempt without examples invention:

-    ```prolog
-    ?- learn(path/2).
-    path(a,f).
-    true.
-    ```

-    The single positive example in `examples_invention.pl` are insufficient for Louise to learn a general theory of `path/2`.
-Louise simply returns the single positive example, un-generalised.

- 5. Perform a second learning attempt with examples invention:

-    ```prolog
-    ?- learn_with_examples_invention(path/2).
-    path(A,B):-edge(A,B).
-    path(A,B):-edge(A,C),path(C,B).
-    true.
-    ```

-    This time, Louise first tries to invent new examples of `path/2` by training in a semi-supervised manner, and then uses these new examples to learn a complete theory of `path/2`.

-  6. You can list the examples invented by Louise with a call to the predicate `examples_invention/1`:

-     ```prolog
-     ?- examples_invention(path/2).
-     path(a,b).
-     path(a,c).
-     path(a,d).
-     path(a,e).
-     path(a,f).
-     path(b,c).
-     path(b,d).
-     path(b,e).
-     path(b,f).
-     path(c,d).
-     path(c,e).
-     path(c,f).
-     path(d,e).
-     path(d,f).
-     path(e,f).
-     true.
-     ```

 Learning with metarules
 -----------------------